LI wineries and farms get set for Phase 2 reopening

 “We’ve lost a tremendous amount of business,” said Anthony Sannino, whose family-owned and operated Sannino Vineyard opened a new tasting room and winery in Cutchogue just last year.
 He has worked with local oyster growers and others to create bundles of local farm products, and he’s marketed discounted wine to his wine club members, but it’s no match for the traditional model.
 “We’re getting sales but obviously not what we would be doing in the tasting room,” he said.

-Sannino welcomed the prospect of opening next week.
+Sannino welcomed the prospect of opening this week.
 "We're going to take advantage of it," he said.
 "We can't stay closed any longer."

 It’s not just loss of the tasting room sales that’s impacting some wineries.
 Others that do a portion of their business to regional restaurants have also suffered, Carpenter of the Farm Bureau said.